mhahnFr/iSongs-RadioText/README.md

 > The Apple Events can be enabled in the [settings of iSongs-RadioText][4].

 ## Final notes
-This project is licensed under the terms of the GNU GPL 3.0.
+This project is licensed under the terms of the GNU GPL version 3 or later.

 © Copyright 2014, 2019, 2023 - 2024 [mhahnFr][1]